jackd248/db-sync-tool/docs/MODE.md

 ![Sync mode sender](images/sync-mode-dump-local.png)

-This mode is enabled, if you add the `-i` or `--importfile` option and specify the location of the local dump file.
+This mode is enabled, if you add the `-i` or `--import-file` option and specify the location of the local dump file.

 ## Import Remote